Rakesh9100/CalcDiverse/Calculators/Calorie-Burnt-Calculator/Readme.md

-# <p align="center">Calories burned Calculator</p>
+# <p align="center">Calories Burnt Calculator</p>

 ## Description :-

-This is an calorie burned Calculator that calculates the calorie value burnt after heavy exercises.
+This is a calculator which calculates the calorie value burnt after heavy exercises.

 ## Tech Stacks:-